eBay/tsv-utils/README.md

 This outputs lines where field 3 satisfies (100 <= fieldval <= 200) and field 4 matches 'red'.

 `tsv-filter` is the most widely applicable of the tools, as dataset pruning is a common task.
-Because it's stream oriented, it can handle arbitrarily large files.
+It is stream oriented, so it can handle arbitrarily large files.
 It is quite fast, faster than other tools the author has tried.
 This makes it idea for preparing data for applications like R and Pandas.
 It is also convenient for quickly answering simple questions about a dataset.
 For example, to count the number of records with a non-zero value in field 3, use the command:
 ```
 $ tsv-filter --ne 3:0 file.tsv | wc -l
 ```